inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 http://localhost:4040/jobs/

 #### READING IN DATASOURCES
+The default data format in Spark is parquet, unless otherwise specified.
 Spark does not try to infer the types of the fields being read in.
 It treats everything as string.

 ```python
 df = spark.read \